enaml-native provides several ways to speed up development without having to re-build the app every time.

 To use client mode and the dev server:

-3. Finally start the dev server by running enaml-native start in your project folder.
+dev="<dev server ip>"enaml-native start in your project folder.
 If you get errors make sure you have watchdog and tornado installed.
+You will see:

 $ enaml-native start